-Nat'l Academies of Science, Eng'g & Medicine, Principles & Practices for a Federal Statistical Agency 114 (6th ed.
+Nat'l Academies of Science, Eng'g & Med., Principles & Practices for a Federal Statistical Agency 114 (6th ed.
 2017) ("Principles & Practices").
 "In ongoing programs for which it is disruptive to implement improvements on a continuing basis, a common practice is to undertake major research and development activities at intervals of 5, 10, or more years."
 Id. (emphasis added).
 Indeed, "[h]igh-quality surveys always provide adequate budget and time for pre-testing questionnaire(s) and field procedures," because "[a] pre-test of the questionnaire and field procedures is the only way of finding out if everything 'works' especially if a survey employs new techniques or a new set of questions."
 Am.
-Assoc. for Pub.
+Ass'n for Pub.
 Op.
-Research, "Best Practices for Survey Research" (emphasis added).4
+Research, Best Practices for Survey Research (last visited Feb.
+13, 2019) (emphasis added).

 As the Bureau has explained, since 1970 it has "conducted content tests to research and improve the design and function of different questions."
 U.S. Census Bureau, Content Research (Jan.
-11, 2017).5 These tests seek "to ensure [that] census questionnaires are easily understood and reflect the population accurately."
+11, 2017).
+These tests seek "to ensure [that] census questionnaires are easily understood and reflect the population accurately."
 Id.
 Consider, for example, that the Bureau has been pretesting changes to questions about Hispanic origin and race for inclusion in the 2020 census since 2010.
 Id.
 And the Bureau has conducted annual "research and testing" phases since 2013 to evaluate "fundamental changes to the design, implementation, and management of the decennial Census."
-U.S. Census Bureau, 2020 Census: Census Testing By Year.
+U.S. Census Bureau, 2020 Census: Census Testing By Year (last visited Feb.
+13, 2019).
 The Bureau has explained that it has engaged in this careful, methodical process to "maintain[] a disciplined and transparent acquisition decision process" and to "obtain evidence-based decisions."
 Id.